Choens/choens.github.io/_posts/2015-09-26-open-streetmap.md

 title: Embedding Open Street Map
 author: Andy Choens
 layout: post
-category: Etc.
+category: etcetera
 excerpt: For one of my many projects, I've been trying to embed some mapping content and it looks like OpenStreetMap may be the answer I'm looking for.

 ---

-For one of my many projects, I've been trying to embed some mapping content and it looks like OpenStreetMap may be the answer I'm looking for.
 For example, the Albany Museum of History and Art which is at:

 125 Washington Avenue Albany, NY